This program is accepting applications for the summer 2024 term. The application deadline is Jan. 15.

 Step 2: Request Transcripts

-to the Graduate School.
-However, if you are admitted to UNC and you were still working
+However, if you are admitted to UNC and you were still working on your bachelor's

-you graduated from, showing your degree was conferred.
-If your final GPA fell below
+from, showing your degree was conferred.
+If your final GPA fell below 3.00, you will

 Exceptions: If an applicant intends to use Veteran’s Education Benefits, an official transcript from all colleges or universities attended will be required in order to maintain compliance with Veteran’s Affairs policies.